jamalhoseinshah/Data-science-Projects/Practice data science handbook Jake VanderPlas Project/Readme.md

-####  I have done practice in jupyter notebook all excercise is written in this book in order to understand fully in data science.
+#### This is the Jupyter notebook version of the Python Data Science Handbook by Jake VanderPlas.The text is released under the CC-BY-NC-ND license, and code is released under the MIT license.
+If you find this content useful in order to expert data science.

 This is created by Jamal Hussain Shah